apoorva-saxena/Backend-NewsApp/README.md

-User should be abble to choose the news channel they want to see User should be able to see the latest news
+API /api/resources should display all the sources
+API /api/techcrunch should display all relevant news